 - Adopting – to find good homes for cats in need.

-- Neutering – to support and encourage the neutering of cats.
+- Neutering – to support and encourage the neutering of cats and kittens.

 - Informing – to improve people’s understanding of cats and their care through education and advice.

-that is answered between 08.30 and 18.30 Monday to Friday and between 09.00 and 17.00 on Saturday.
+that is answered between 08.30 and 18.00 Monday to Friday and between 09.00 and 17.00 on Saturday.
 Outside these times, an answerphone service operates.
-If you leave a message, we will respond in due course.
+If you leave a message, a volunteer will respond in due course.
 When you leave a message, please ensure that you tell us your full postcode and a telephone number

 Please call the Helpline number:

 - if you are interested in providing a home to any one or more of our cats or kittens in care.
-Details of cats to be homed are to be found in the Adopt a cat pages of this website or on our Facebook page.
+Details of cats to be homed are to be found in the Adopt a cat pages of this website.